Saywa94/frau-chavez/README.md

-This is a project in construction for a language learning institute called: Frau Chavez Institute
+This is a project in development for a language learning institute called: **Kulturwelt Institut**.